Helping Female Radiologists Battle the Disproportionate Burden of Burnout

 The pressures of the worklist had burned me up and burned me out.

 By 2019 I found myself seeking new employment and wondering if there was a better way.
 As it happened, a better way had been hiding in plain sight.
 My previous hospital group used vRad for preliminary reads.
 It dawned on me that vRad might be a better fit for me.
+Could teleradiology be the answer to both my grinding discontent at work and my virtual absenteeism from home?

 Once on that path of exploration, I realized I had a lot of respect for vRad radiologists.
 When I would overread their prelims, I was often very impressed.
 The interpretations were accurate and the reports thorough.
 Sometimes I found myself learning from them—and then thinking: